jocelynthode/coachup/README.md

   FACEBOOK_SECRET=
   ```

-3. Install the Schedule add-on on Heroku and schedule two daily tasks for session_reminder and training_entries
+3. Install the Schedule add-on on Heroku and schedule two daily tasks with the following commands:

+   * `rake jobs:training_entries`
+   * `rake jobs:session_reminder`

 4. Use `git subtree push --prefix coachup heroku master` from the root folder to push the app folder to Heroku